Create a task webhook Automation

 If the test is successful

-If the test is successful, you can confidently make the webhook active and start using it in Automations!
+If the test is successful, you can confidently activate the webhook and start using it in Automations!

 Deactivate the webhook